sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Accessibility

-- After authentication, only logged-in users will be able to place an order.
+- After authentication, only registered users will be able to place an order.
 - Through a personalized dashboard, the BOD team will be able to monitor daily, weekly, monthly, and annual business growth.

 ### Efficiency